xot/ElectraOne/DOCUMENTATION.md

 > Passing this particular method when adding the listener (through ```track.add_mute_listener(self._on_mute_changed)```) then does the trick.

 Unlike MIDI mappings (that appear to be destroyed whenever a new MIDI map is being requested through ```c_instance.request_rebuild_midi_map()```), these listeners are permanent.
-Therefore they need to be explicitly removed as soon as they are no longer needed.
+Therefore they only need to be added *once* when the controlling object is assigned.
+And they need to be explicitly removed as soon as they are no longer needed.
 In the example above, this is achieved by calling

 ```
 track.remove_mute_listener(on_mute_changed)